rturo20/Pico2WWebServer/README.md

 # Raspberry Pi Pico 2W Web Server

-A lightweight web server implementation for the Raspberry Pi Pico 2W microcontroller, serving HTML, CSS, and JavaScript files over WiFi using the lwIP HTTP server.
+A lightweight web server implementation for the Raspberry Pi Pico 2W microcontroller, written in C++.
+Serves HTML, CSS, and JavaScript files over WiFi using the lwIP HTTP server.

 ## Features